NLnetLabs/rpki-doc/source/krill/running.rst

 ---------------------

 Krill uses defaults that are sensible for development.
-Some of these may also fine if you are testing Krill locally.
+Some of these may also be fine if you are testing Krill locally.
 However you should review the following.

 Public IP and Port